konstruktoid/konstruktoid/README.md

 For example, if you're interested in ideas on how to make your servers a bit more secure, the [hardening](https://github.com/konstruktoid/hardening) repository may be a good start.
-And perhaps the [Packer template](https://github.com/konstruktoid/hardening-geniso) or [Ansible playbook](https://github.com/konstruktoid/ansible-role-hardening) might help as well.
+And perhaps the [hardened images](https://github.com/konstruktoid/hardened-images) or [Ansible playbook](https://github.com/konstruktoid/ansible-role-hardening) might help as well.